 Employers who take a consultative and cooperative approach still have the right to make the final decision on how to manage their business.
-Employees who are included in the process are more likely to accept change and are less likely to feel anxious or fearful.
+Employees who have the opportunity to be a part of the process are more likely to accept change and are less likely to feel anxious or fearful.
 Being consulted about important decisions in the workplace can improve an employee's engagement with their work.